Impact of Chronic Conditions on Mobility

 Heart Failure

-The heart’s reduced ability to pump blood effectively leads to inadequate oxygen and nutrient delivery to muscles.
+The heart’s ability to pump blood effectively is reduced, leading to inadequate oxygen and nutrient delivery to muscles.
+Heart failure affects mobility in several ways:

 • Chronic fatigue and shortness of breath during physical activity.